 Our Tatshenshini rafting trip has great variety.
 A little whitewater, occasional wildlife sightings, varied hiking, glaciers, sublime campsites, and truly the finest scenery imaginable.
 As a true wilderness expedition it has challenges and the weather is not always very friendly, but with the help of our seasoned guides the trip is suitable for those with a thirst for adventure and reasonable fitness.
 Join us for the trip of a lifetime.

-This trip is offered in cooperation with Haines Rafting Company, an authorized concessioner for Glacier Bay National Park & Preserve.
+This trip is offered through Haines Rafting Company, an authorized concessioner for Glacier Bay National Park & Preserve.

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.

 Arrive in Haines, AK in time for our 5 pm pre-trip meeting.
 You will be staying at the Hotel Halsingland (included) where we will rendezvous for the meeting.
 Meals on your own.